peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  A JSON patch is an array with one or more maps.
 Each map has the following
  keys: </p> <ul> <li>"op" - Required.
-This key's value is the patch operation and must be "add", "remove", "move", "copy", "test", or "replace", in basic lower case letters and no other case combination.</li><li>"value" - Required if the operation is "add", "replace", or "test" and specifies the item to add (insert), or that will replace the existing item, or to check an existing item for equality, respectively.
+This key's value is the patch operation and must be "add", "remove", "move", "copy", "test", or "replace", in basic lowercase letters and no other case combination.</li><li>"value" - Required if the operation is "add", "replace", or "test" and specifies the item to add (insert), or that will replace the existing item, or to check an existing item for equality, respectively.
 (For "test", the operation fails